stephencookdev/dotenv-sync/README.md

 In production-mode, `dotenv-sync` defers entirely to `dotenv`, making it effectively zero in additional bundle size.

+## Security

+### Is this package secure?

+This library encrypts your ENV vars using 256-bit AES.

+For reference, this is the same encryption [that 1Password uses](https://1password.com/security).
+In other words, using this package is cryptographically as secure as storing all of your ENV vars directly in a 1Password vault.

+### Why not just commit the ENV vars to source?

+If your repo is public, then this is obviously a bad idea, as anyone can e.g. log into your database.

+If your repo is private, then this is still a bad idea.
+All it takes is one person to get hacked, and suddenly the hacker has access to all of your databases.
+By using this package, even if someone hacks their way to your source-code, they won't be able to decrypt your ENV vars.

 ## Update ENV vars

 To update ENV vars locally just for you, then you should just add to your `.env` file.